imdeepmind/hocrox/docs/install.md

 pip install hocrox
 ```

-# Dependencies

-Hocrox uses OpenCV internally so install it before.
+> Please note that Hocrox uses OpenCV internally so install it before.